infernoangel301ut/NUTS-GameEngine/DOCUMENTATION/FILES/NUTTIMER.md

 ###### on_timer_completed : (timer : NutTimer) -> None

-Function that runs when the timer has finished all loops and therefore stops playing.
+Event that runs when the timer has finished all loops and therefore stops playing.

 ###### on_loop_completed : (timer : NutTimer) -> None

-Function that runs when the timer has completed a loop.
+Event that runs when the timer has completed a loop.

 ###### on_timer_update : (timer : NutTimer) -> None

-Function that runs while the timer is playing.
+Event that runs while the timer is playing.

 ### Methods